GlassTomeGames/GlassTomeGames.github.io/_drafts/some-optimization-tricks.md

 <img src="{{ site.baseurl }}/assets/images/posts/2/BuildingSpring.gif" class="wrap-right">

 Now suppose I have a `Vector3` that I want to rotate about some axis by an angle of $$\theta$$.
-There is a (magical) efficient way to do this!
+There is an efficient, magical way to do this!
 [On its surface, this doesn't look so magical.
 But it is.]

 I've mostly used this one when writing shaders --- within my Unity C# scripts I use `Quaternion`s which have an efficient `Vector3` rotation implementation.